 American Express, Discover, MasterCard, Visa

-The entrée list at Kutsher’s is filled with similar game attempts to enliven old canonical favorites.
-The falafel-crusted salmon tasted like a piece of cafeteria-quality fish with a shmear of dry falafel on top, but the Catskill Mountain trout is cut in two nicely roasted fillets and served with Meyer-lemon confit on the side.
-My order of Friday-Night Roast Chicken was overbrined, but the totemic Eastern European beef dishes (gray blocks of flanken braised in red wine, improbably tender Romanian skirt steak smothered in sweet onions), my experts assured me, are as good as anything served by the tottering old waiters at Sammy’s.
+If there’s a problem with the radical interpretations of ancient dishes on the menu here, it’s that some of them are actually too good.
+At least that was the twisted, Talmudic argument presented by one of the food scholars at my table, who pronounced his matzo-ball soup to be “overstudied.”
+The smooth chopped chicken liver is folded with unorthodox spoonfuls of gourmet duck liver and you can get your (slightly sodden) potato latkes topped with three kinds of caviar or a compote made with local Greenmarket apples.
+The house gefilte fish is molded into decorative gourmet pedestals and feathered with micro-greens and a parsley vinaigrette.
+But the contents of the excellent house delicatessen plate were quickly devoured, as was a platter of crisped artichokes alla Judea (frizzled in the Roman style with garlic, Parmesan, and lemons).
+The entrée list is filled with similar game attempts to enliven old canonical favorites.
+My order of Friday-Night Roast Chicken was overbrined and the falafel-crusted salmon tasted like a piece of cafeteria-quality fish with a shmear of dry falafel on top, but the golden cod is cut in two nicely roasted fillets and served with Meyer-lemon confit on the side.
 The bountiful lunchtime deli-style sandwiches (try the Reuben or the KT pastrami) may not have quite the pedigree of the venerable classics at Katz’s or Carnegie, but you can complement them with towers of fries tossed with duck schmaltz, or order a first-rate La Frieda special-blend burger, served on wedges of toasty sesame-seed challah.

 Our brunch experts commend the KT hash and eggs (poached eggs over pastrami hash) and “the Leo,” Kutsher’s take on scrambled eggs with lox and onions.Ideal Meal